Guida Laboratory

 Wayne Guida Lab Members

-The Guida Lab.
-From Left: Dr. Kenyon Daniel, Dr. Will Lawless (Back), Christina Gambino (Front), Dr. Wayne Guida, Guy Dahoff, Anna Kharitonova, Dr. Wesley Brooks.
+The Guida Lab 2022.
+From Left: Dr. Kenyon Daniel, Dr. Will Lawless (Back), Dr. Christine Gambino (Front), Dr. Wayne Guida, Dr. Guy Dahoff, Dr. Anna Kharitonova, Dr. Wesley Brooks.

 See all of the current lab members here.